SRI-CSL/yices2/doc/sphinx/source/api-types.rst

    .. c:enum:: INVALID_TUPLE_INDEX

-      Components of a tuple are indexed from 1 to N. Operations that extract or update a tuple component uses this error code if they are given an index outside the interval [1 ..
+      Components of a tuple are indexed from 1 to N. This error code signals that an operation to extract or update a tuple component was given an index outside the interval [1 ..
 N].

    .. c:enum:: INVALID_RATIONAL_FORMAT